studio24/wordpress-multi-env-config/docs/wp-config-env.md

     ],
 ```

 Example usage when using a wildcard for WordPress multi-site.
+Please note the wildcard `*` must appear at the start of the domain string.

 ```
     'production'  => [